top of page

 GANODERMA LUCIDUM (Reishi mushroom)

-The Chinese mushroom of Immortality could not miss its presence when the topic is the immune system.
 Reishi mushroom has been studied extensively for its remarkable benefits on the health of liver, brain, immune system, cardiovascular system, digestive system and has given excellent results in the management of allergic rhinitis (10).
-Such statement is backed up by some animal studies that showed how Reishi mushroom extract directly inhibits the release of histamine from mast cells (cells specifically involved in allergies) (11).
-It is thought that compounds present in the spores and fruiting body of Reishi have a an immunomodulating properties, meaning that they can potentially re-calibrate the immune system (10); Reishi can be consumed as a tincture, capsules or powder and can be found in most health food shops.
+This is backed up by some animal studies that showed how Reishi mushroom extract directly inhibits the release of histamine from mast cells (cells specifically involved in allergies) (11).
+It is thought that compounds present in the spores and fruiting body of Reishi have a an immunomodulating properties, meaning that they can potentially re-calibrate the immune system (10)

 SAMBUCUS NIGRA FLOS (Elder flowers)